prampec/arduino-softtimer/WhyHow.md

 # Options #

 In SoftTimer.h there are some options provided.
-You include/exclude some macro defines to enable/disable those options.
+You can include/exclude the following macro definitions in the SoftTimer.h to enable/disable these options.

-* __PREVENT_LOOP_ITERATION__ - With preventing loop() iteration you will benefit some milliseconds.
+* __ENABLE_LOOP_ITERATION__ - With preventing loop() iteration you will benefit some milliseconds.
 On the other hand some platforms might depend on the loop().
-If you are facing with strange behaviour, you might want to try disabling the PREVENT_LOOP_ITERATION option.
-PREVENT_LOOP_ITERATION is enabled by default.
+If you are facing with strange behaviour, you might want to try including the ENABLE_LOOP_ITERATION option.
+ENABLE_LOOP_ITERATION is disabled by default.
 * __STRICT_TIMING__ - By default the next start of a task scheduled from the begining of the previous execution.
 But executions might shift if an other task does not finish in time.
 With STRICT_TIMING the next execution is scheduled for the expected time.
 STRICT_TIMING is disabled by default, as it might likely to cause starvation in the Tasks.

 # Platform dependent notes #

 As SoftTimer eliminates the use of the "loop()" function, on platforms, that has some extra processing in every loop cicle, some troubles might appear.
-As a workaround a PREVENT_LOOP_ITERATION option is introduced.
+As a workaround the ENABLE_LOOP_ITERATION option is introduced.
 (See Options above!)

-For example, the internal watchdog in ESP8266 is feed by the system in every loop cycle, so if you do not disable the PREVENT_LOOP_ITERATION option, you need to "feed" the watchdog manually to prevent resets.
+For example, the internal watchdog in ESP8266 is normally feed by the system in every loop cycle.
+So you will have two options for ESP8266.
+Either include the ENABLE_LOOP_ITERATION option, or "feed" the watchdog manually to prevent resets.
 (Or just disable the watchdog.)
 You can feed the watchdog with a task, e.g.:
 ```c
 #include <SoftTimer.h>